simon-stahlberg/mimir/docs/BUILD.md

 # Building Mimir (C++)

-We assume that the user has a C++ compiler and CMake set up on their machine.
+We assume that the user has a C++23 compiler and CMake set up on their machine.
+Instructions on how to install a C++23 compiler are below.

 ## Installing the Dependencies